dbernheisel/sanity_webhook_plug/README.md

 Ideally, any of these settings you have for `Plug.Parsers` in your endpoint, you should also have here for SanityWebhookPlug.

+The body will be read into the plug conn's key `:params` which matches Phoenix behavior.

 By default, errors will be handled by the plug by responding with a 400 error and a error message.